Virtual Pilgrimages

 if you would like to join the WhatsApp group.)

-During the period of pilgrimage, participants are invited to post their thoughts, observations, questions and prayers on the WhatsApp group.
-This helps create a sense of travelling together on the same journey.
+During the period of pilgrimage, observations and pictures were posted to create a gradual unfolding that contributes to the sense of journey throughout the book.
+Participants were invited to post their thoughts, observations, questions and prayers on the WhatsApp group.
+This helped create a sense of travelling together on the same journey.

-There is no need to watch the WhatsApp group for the whole period.
-People can drop in and out as fits their other responsibilities.
-Group cohesion comes through the knowledge that you are participating in a common journey, reflecting on the same theme.
+There was no need to watch the WhatsApp group for the whole period.
+People dropped in and out as fitted their other responsibilities.
+Group cohesion came through the knowledge that all were participating in a common journey, reflecting on the same theme.

 Previous Virtual Pilgrimaages